Debugging Basics

-What you are simply doing is reverse engineering code.
-You are looking at what your output is and working backwards to see where it's coming from (and adjusting accordingly.
-Outside of an understanding of code, the best tool for debugging is a quality inspector - and there is no better inspector than Firefox's Firebug.
+What you're simply doing is really "reverse engineering" the code.
+By looking at what your output and working backwards (to see where it's coming from) and adjusting accordingly.
+Outside of an understanding of code, the best tool for debugging is a quality inspector because that allows you to identify the problem.

-Firebug integrates with Firefox to put a wealth of web development tools at your fingertips while you browse.
-You can edit, debug, and monitor CSS, HTML, and JavaScript live in any web page.
-With Firebug you can...
+Firebug integrates tightly with Firefox to offer a wealth of web development tools at any developers fingertips.
+While you browse you can inspect, edit, debug, and monitor all the CSS, HTML, and JavaScript that make a web page tick.
+While using Firebug all these options are in your hands...

 • Inspect HTML and modify style and layout in real-time